Move Out Guide

 Best wishes on the next step of your journey!

-Cody, Eric, Tim, Catherine and Will, your Nazca Properties team.
+Cody, Eric, Tim, and Catherine, your Nazca Properties team.

 NAZCA PROPERTIES CLEANING CHEAT SHEET

 Timeframe: We have reviewed hundreds of cleaning invoices over the years.
 In our experience, it typically takes 1-2 labor-hours per 100 square foot of unit.
-This means if you have a 1000 sq ft apartment, it could take three people between 3-6 hours to clean.
+This means if you have a 1000 sq ft apartment, it could take three people between 9 and 18 labor-hours to clean.
 If you plan carefully and spend the time yourself using this guide, our hope is that we will be able to refund as much of the deposit as possible.
-Our cleaning company enters every unit, and if they are finished within 1 labor-hour there is no charge to you!

 Commonly missed items: